 The lathe machine has a cast-iron body that dampens vibrations better than those made with other materials.
 The T40’s cast-iron bed is well crafted.
 The banjo and tailstock glide smoothly across the bed.
-They both have a cam-style lock combined with a square plate underneath, which helps secure them firmly to the bed.
+They both have a cam-style lock and a square plate underneath, which helps secure them firmly to the bed.
 It has 24 inches between centers and a 14-inch swing over the bed.

 The T40 lathe has an Industrial Servo 1-hp motor with a three-sided belt.
 The belt fits snugly into an aluminum pulley system.
 It is easy to maneuver.
 When on its low setting, it has the highest torque.
-The lathe can spin from 50 to 2,800 rpm
+The lathe can spin from 50 to 2,800 rpm.

-The T40 has the standard 1-1⁄4-in.ch spindle and #2 Morse taper.
+The Harvey T40 has the standard 1-1⁄4-in.ch spindle and #2 Morse taper.
 The 2-millisecond response time when speeding up your lathe brings efficiency.
 The lathe’s spindle-locking device is an easy system with the help of the lever that makes it simple to lock the spindle with two fingers.

 A forward and reversing switch is for better-sanded surfaces and accommodates hollowing in the opposite direction.
 When working in reverse, tighten the screw.

 - Not affordable